clowntheArt/gw2acr-guide/index.md

-# gw2acr — How to Build an ACR
+# gw2acr - how to build an acr

-A practical, decision-focused guide to designing **Automated Combat Routines (ACRs)** in gw2acr.
-This page explains *how to think* about rotations, not just where to click.
+this guide is my accumulation of info from ctrl + f'ing the discord and my understanding of what an acr is

 ---

-## What an ACR Is (and Is Not)
+## what an acr is (and is not)

-An **ACR** defines *what your character should do* and *under which conditions* for **one exact skill bar**.
+an **acr** defines what actions are executed and under which conditions for **one exact skill bar**.

-* It is evaluated continuously during combat
+* evaluated continuously during combat
-* It executes the **highest‑priority valid chain** at any moment
+* executes the **highest-priority valid chain**
-* It adapts dynamically to cooldowns, buffs, and state
+* reacts to cooldowns, buffs and character state

-**An ACR is not a script.** It does not replay a fixed sequence.
-It encodes decision logic.
+an acr is **not a script**. it does not replay a fixed sequence.

 ---

-## Core Building Blocks
+## core building blocks

-### Actions
+### actions

-A single executable step:
+a single executable step, such as:

-* Casting a skill
+* casting a skill
-* Weapon swap
+* weapon swapping
-* Profession mechanic
+* activating a profession mechanic

-Actions may define targeting, parameters, and continuation behavior.
+actions may define targeting, parameters and continuation behavior.

 ---

-### Chains
+### chains

-A **chain** is an ordered list of actions.
+a **chain** is an ordered list of actions.

-Rules:
+rules:

-* Actions execute top → bottom
+* actions execute top to bottom
-* A chain can only start if all its **conditions** are true
+* a chain can only start if all its conditions are met
-* Once started, the chain runs to completion
+* once started, the chain runs to completion

-Chains are the atomic units of rotation logic.
+chains are the basic units of rotation logic.

+keep chains short and purpose-driven. long chains are harder to reason about and easier to break.

 ---

-### Priority
+### priority

-Chains are evaluated **from top to bottom**.
+chains are evaluated from top to bottom.

-* The first valid chain is executed
+* the first valid chain is executed
-* Priority replaces rigid sequencing

-> **Key idea:** Priority expresses *value*, not order.
+* priority determines execution order

+priority represents value, not sequence.
+if two chains can run, the higher one always wins.

+most rotation problems are priority problems, not condition problems.

 ---

-## Creating a New ACR

-### 1. Prepare the Character State

-Before creating an ACR, your character must match the intended setup exactly:
+## chain types

+gw2acr supports four distinct chain types. they differ in when and how they are evaluated.

+* **opener chains**
+* **main chains**
-* Weapons
+* **side chains**
-* Traits and specializations
-* Utility skills
+* **stunbreak chains**
-* Transform state (shroud, kits, etc.)

-Any mismatch will prevent the ACR from activating.
+understanding the differences is critical to building correct logic.

 ---

+## creating a new acr

-### 2. Capture the Skill Bar
+### 1. prepare the character state

-* Open the **ACR Editor**
-* Select **New ACR from current skill bar**
-* Name the ACR clearly (e.g. `Reaper_GS`, `Tempest_Fire`)

-Save immediately.
+before creating an acr, the character must exactly match the intended setup:

+* weapons
+* traits and specializations
+* utility skills
+* transform state (shroud, kits, etc.)

+any mismatch prevents the acr from activating.
+if an acr does not load, recreate it from the live character state.

 ---

-## Structuring a Good ACR

-Well‑designed ACRs are layered, not linear.

-### Common Structure

-1. **Opener chains** – one‑time setup
-2. **Burst / cooldown chains** – high‑value skills
-3. **Main loop chains** – repeatable core logic
-4. **Filler chains** – low‑priority actions
-5. **Safety / constraint chains** – prevent mistakes

-Not all ACRs need every layer, but this structure scales cleanly.
+### 2. capture the skill bar

+* open the **acr editor**
+* select **new acr from current skill bar**
+* name the acr clearly (e.g. `reaper_gs`, `tempest_fire`)

+save immediately.

 ---

-## Opener Chains

-* Execute once per combat
-* Lock out after the main rotation begins
-* Used for setup, long cooldowns, or state entry
+## structuring an acr

-Openers should be short and intentional.
+acrs should be layered rather than linear.

+### common structure

+1. **opener chains** one-time setup
+2. **main chains** core repeatable logic
+3. **side chains** instant parallel actions
+4. **filler chains** low-priority sequential actions
+5. **stunbreak chains** control recovery

+not every acr requires all layers, but this structure scales well.

 ---

-## Main Rotation Chains

-Main chains represent the **repeatable decision logic** of the build.

-Design rules:

-* Keep chains short
-* Gate actions with conditions, not waits
-* Let priority determine frequency

-Avoid encoding entire rotations as a single chain.
+## opener chains

+* execute once per combat
+* disabled after the main rotation begins
+* used for setup, long cooldowns or state entry

+openers should be short and intentional.
+if an opener fires more than once per fight, it is misclassified.

 ---

-## Filler Chains
+## main chains

-Filler chains execute when nothing more valuable is available.

-Typical uses:
+main chains define repeatable combat behavior.

+guidelines:

-* Auto‑attacks
+* keep chains short
-* Low‑impact skills
-* Instant casts

-Best practice:

-* Minimal or no conditions
+* use conditions instead of waits
-* Lowest priority
+* let priority determine usage frequency

+avoid encoding full rotations as a single chain.
+prefer multiple small chains with clear intent.

 ---

-## Conditions (Where Logic Lives)

-Conditions define *when* a chain or action is allowed to execute.

-Common examples:

-* Skill cooldown ready
-* Buff present or missing
-* Resource thresholds
-* Combat state

-Conditions can be inverted to express exclusions cleanly.
+## side chains

+side chains run **in parallel** with normal chains.

+hard rules:

+* normal chains run in sequence
+* side chains do not block or interrupt normal chains
+* **side chains can only contain instant cast actions**
+* **non-instant skills cannot be placed in side chains**

+side chains are evaluated continuously and may fire while another chain is already executing, as long as their conditions are met.

+if a skill has a cast time, channel, or animation lock, it does not belong in a side chain.

 ---

-## Continue Triggers & Timing

-Continue triggers control **when the next action may begin**.

-Guidelines:

-* Trigger `0` is always safe
-* Later triggers allow tighter chaining
+### what side chains are for

+side chains are used exclusively for:

-* Channeling or looping skills require care
+* instant cast utility skills

-Use triggers to enforce animation safety instead of fixed waits.
+* buffs that should be used on cooldown
+* reactive effects that must not delay the rotation
+* opportunistic skills that should fire whenever possible

+side chains exist to add behavior without affecting sequencing.

 ---

-## Targeting Logic

-Each action can define its own targeting mode:

-* Current target
-* Self
-* Ground‑targeted logic
-* Profession‑specific behavior

-Never assume default targeting is correct for all skills.
+### side chains vs filler chains

+side chains and filler chains serve different purposes.

+* filler chains run when nothing else is available
+* side chains run regardless of what else is happening

+filler chains still respect sequential execution.
+side chains bypass it entirely.

+use filler chains for low-priority rotation skills.
+use side chains only for instant, non-blocking actions.

 ---

-## Interrupts & Instants

-* Interrupts are handled automatically
-* Instant skills can be placed in filler or side chains
-* Avoid blocking long chains with instants unless intentional
+## filler chains

+filler chains run when no higher-priority main chain is valid.

+typical uses:

+* auto-attacks
+* low-impact skills
+* low-priority rotation abilities

+best practice:

+* few or no conditions
+* lowest priority

+filler chains absorb timing variance and prevent idle time.

 ---

-## Testing & Debugging

-Use the **visual debugger** to:
+## stunbreak chains

-* See which chains are evaluated
+stunbreak chains are evaluated separately from other chains.

-* Understand why conditions fail
+* they trigger only under control-impairing conditions
-* Verify priority ordering

-Test incrementally and adjust one variable at a time.
+* they should contain only stunbreak or survival actions
+* they should be kept minimal and defensive

+do not place general utility or damage skills in stunbreak chains.

 ---

-## Common Mistakes
+## conditions

-* Treating ACRs like scripts
-* Overusing long fixed chains
-* Relying on fixed wait timers
+conditions control when a chain or action may execute.

+common examples:

+* skill cooldown availability
+* buff or debuff presence
+* resource thresholds
-* Misordered priorities
+* combat state

-* Forgetting exact skill‑bar matching
+conditions can be inverted to express exclusions.

+### inverting conditions

+green condition names can be inverted.

+inversion is often cleaner than duplicating logic.
+prefer one inverted condition over two nearly identical chains.

 ---

+## continue triggers and timing

+continue triggers determine when the next action may begin.

+guidelines:

+* trigger `0` is always safe
+* later triggers allow tighter chaining
+* channeling or looping skills require care

+use triggers to enforce animation safety instead of fixed delays.
+fixed waits tend to break under alacrity or latency.

+---

+## targeting logic

+each action can define its own targeting behavior:

+* current target
+* self
+* ground-targeted logic
+* profession-specific behavior

+do not assume default targeting is correct for all skills.
+mis-targeted skills are a common silent failure.

+---

+## interrupts and instants

+* interrupts are handled automatically
+* instant skills belong in side chains or low-priority filler
+* avoid blocking long chains with instants unless intended

+instants should be opportunistic, not rotational anchors.

+---

+## testing and debugging

+use the **visual debugger** to:

+* observe chain evaluation
+* identify failed conditions
+* verify priority order

+if something does not fire, check priority before adding more conditions.

+---

+## common mistakes

+* treating acrs as scripts
+* using overly long chains
+* relying on fixed wait timers
+* incorrect priority ordering
+* skill-bar mismatches
+* placing non-instant skills in side chains

+most issues come from over-specifying behavior instead of letting priority work.

+---

-## Design Philosophy
+## design principle

-A strong ACR answers one question repeatedly:

-> *What is the most valuable **safe** action I can perform right now?*
+an acr should always select the highest-value action that is safe to execute.

-Encode intent, not button order.
-Let priority and conditions do the work.
+use priority and conditions to encode intent, not button order.